Sigkaio636/JGU-HIM-summer-internship/README.md

 Contains the collected papers on experiments involving empirical measurements of 7Li cross sections. (see [Pending tasks and future extensions](#pending-tasks))
 Also, contains th papers of ANC and Phase-shift used data.

-> Cross section data extracted from https://www-nds.iaea.org/exfor
+> Cross section data extracted from https://www-nds.iaea.org/exfor can be found in [Racam_sca Jupyter notebook](Sfactor/Racam_sca.ipynb)

 ## Pending tasks and future extensions